About the Graduate School's Professional and Career Development Services

 - Ask your advisor and more senior doctoral students in your department about the types of professional development events offered by your program, college, or school.
 Mark these events on your calendar.

-- Familiarize yourself with the information on this website and the career events offered by the University Career Center & The President's Promise.
+- Familiarize yourself with the information on Graduate School doctoral career development semester-wide calendar and the career events offered by the University Career Center & The President's Promise.

 - After logging in, explore and register for upcoming career fairs, panels, and workshops for doctoral students and postdocs through the Career Center’s events calendar.

-- Learn more about various career planning and job search topics on the career center’s website.
+- Learn more about various career planning and job search topics.

 - After taking these basic steps to familiarize yourself with on-campus resources, schedule an individual appointment through your primary career center.